kathryncodesthings/kathryncodesthings/README.md

 ## Welcome

 I'm a qualifed accountant with 10+ years' experience in various accounting and data-related roles.
+I'm especially interested in how to ensure that the right data is communicated to the right people in the most clear and informative way, to ensure better decisions get made.

+See some of my work below:
+* Analysing publicly available financial information on UK universities and performing statistical analysis: [HESA KFIs analysis](https://github.com/kathryncodesthings/HESA-KFIs-project)
+* Improving a revenue visualisation: [Revenue visualisation](https://github.com/kathryncodesthings/improving-data-visualisation)
+* Using web scraping and other public data to estimate financial risks to UK universities: [Web scraping and risk estimates](https://github.com/kathryncodesthings/Web-scraping-fees-project)
+* Analysing data about a game show (Taskmaster) and using machine learning to try to forecast results: [Taskmaster pedictions](https://github.com/kathryncodesthings/taskmaster-predictions-with-machine-learning)

 My particular interests and skills are:
 - data visualisation, particularly financial data